Silicosis Diagnostic Rule

 Introduction: A diagnostic prediction model was developed to rule out pneumoconiosis in Dutch construction workers (surveyed in 1998) and published in 2007.
 The diagnostic rule identifies workers at high risk of pneumoconiosis who are referred for medical examination and diagnostic imaging with chest X-ray (CXR).
 Recently, concerns have been raised about the poor diagnostic performance of CXR compared to high resolution computed tomography (HRCT) for the diagnosis of silicosis, especially for detecting early cases.
 With the ultimate intention of recommending whether the diagnostic prediction rule should be incorporated into a health surveillance program for silicosis, this work provides an overview of the diagnostic prediction rule and estimates the extent, impact, and potential implications of outcome misclassification from its use.

-Methods: Data were simulated to replicate the summary characteristics and outcome probability of the original diagnostic rule development study.
-A total of 5000 samples were used to estimate the potential impact of outcome misclassification over the diagnostic rule’s accuracy, by using combinations of false positive and negative rates (FPR and FNR) of CXR (index test) compared to HRCT (reference test), to estimate the adjusted area under the curve (AUC) assuming non-differential outcome misclassification.
-Simulated observations were categorized into low (<5 points) and high (>=5 points) risk categories according to the pneumoconiosis diagnostic rule scoring system.
-The true outcome that could have been observed had HRCT been performed was obtained with a reverse-misclassification function using diagnostic performance estimates.
-Two scenarios are presented by using possible combinations of sensitivity and specificity diagnostic performance parameters of CXR against HRCT within the uncertainty boundaries of their 95% confidence intervals (95%CI) and a negative inverse correlation between them of -0.7 and -0.8.
+Methods: Literature review was conducted to identify studies applying the diagnostic prediction rule.
+A systematic review of the diagnostic performance of CXR (ILO 1/0) and HRCT was identified and the studies included were reviewed to reconstruct 2x2 tables for the ILO 1/1 cut-off used in the diagnostic prediction rule.
+The diagnostic performance of CXR ILO 1/1 cutoff (index test) against HRCT (reference test) was estimated with a bivariate generalized linear mixed meta-analysis.
+Subsequently, data were simulated to replicate the summary characteristics and outcome probability of the original diagnostic rule development study.
+A total of 5000 samples were used to estimate the potential impact of outcome misclassification over the diagnostic rule’s accuracy, by using combinations of false positive and negative rates (FPR and FNR) of CXR compared to HRCT, to estimate the adjusted area under the curve (AUC) assuming non-differential outcome misclassification.
+Simulated observations were categorized into low (<5 points) and high (>=5 points) risk categories according to the pneumoconiosis diagnostic rule scoring system in scenario 1, adding a medium-risk category (3.75 to 4.99 points) in scenario 2.
+The true outcome that would have been observed had HRCT been performed was obtained with a reverse-misclassification function using pooled diagnostic performance estimates, by sampling sensitivity from a beta distribution and calculating the specificity trade-off from the pooled sensitivity and diagnostic odds ratio (DOR).

 Discussion: The diagnostic prediction rule for silicosis has been used with a higher threshold (5 points) than optimal (3.75 points in the original study), likely due to the need of minimizing the number of workers who undergo diagnostic imaging studies.
 Under that threshold, 17.35% of participants are identified as high risk individuals to undergo screening.
 Incorporating current knowledge and uncertainties of the diagnostic performance of CXR against HRCT reveals that outcome misclassification has a greater impact in workers in the low risk category than those classified as high-risk.
-Scenarios in which differential misclassification exists remain to be explored as well as those with different disease prevalence or varying cut-off points.
+Scenarios in which differential misclassification exists remain to be explored as well as those with different disease prevalence or further varying cut-off points.

 Background

-A diagnostic prediction model to rule out pneumoconiosis in construction workers was developed and published in 2007.1 The study population consisted of Dutch natural stone construction workers age 30 years and older.
+A diagnostic prediction model to rule out pneumoconiosis in construction workers was developed and published in 2007.1 The study population consisted of Dutch natural stone construction workers age 30 years and older surveyed in 1998.
 Lexces partners are currently designing a health surveillance program (HSP) for respiratory occupational diseases, including silicosis.
 The diagnostic prediction rule could be incorporated into the HSP to determine which workers exposed to silica dust should undergo further diagnostic workup for silicosis.
 However, concerns have been raised about the prediction rule not detecting early cases of silicosis.
 Thus, the objective of this work is to provide an overview of the diagnostic prediction rule and to estimate the extent, impact, and implications of outcome misclassification with its use.

 Outcome

-To develop the prediction rule, the diagnosis of pneumoconiosis was defined as a chest x ray (CXR) indicative of pneumoconiosis (ILO profusion category >=1/1), for which the ILO international classification of radiographs of pneumoconioses 2000 version was used.
+The diagnosis of pneumoconiosis was used to develop the diagnostic rule, defined as a chest x ray (CXR) indicative of pneumoconiosis (ILO profusion category >=1/1), for which the ILO international classification of radiographs of pneumoconioses 2000 version was used.
 The most up-to-date version of this guideline is the 2022 revised edition.2 The ILO score is assigned upon examination of small opacities on CXR, in comparison to standardized CXR images.
 The range of possible values are integers between 0 and 3, which are assigned to a major category, followed by a subcategory (see Box 1 for a simple example).
 For instance, a score of 1/0 means that 1 was assigned as the major category, while 0 (subcategory) was strongly considered as the alternative.
-Conversely, a score of 0/1 means that the radiologist assigned 0 as the major category, but strongly considered 1 as suitable.
+Conversely, a score of 0/1 means that the radiologist assigned 0 as the major category, but strongly considered 1 as a suitable option.
 A score 1/1 means that the CXR is consistent with the standard CXR graded as 1 in the ILO classification report.

 As mentioned earlier, an ILO score >=1/1 was considered as the reference standard for pneumoconiosis to develop the diagnostic prediction rule.1 This contrasts with standard recommendations at the time mentioning that an ILO category 1/0 or higher should be considered consistent with the presence of pneumoconiosis.3 This decision was made under the rationale that a 1/0 cutoff could lead to greater misclassification, resulting in more unnecessary chest x-rays.
 Out of the 1291 workers included for analysis, a total of 37 (2.9%) had a score >=1/1, whereas 131 (10.1%) were graded >=1/0.

 Noteworthy, three different radiologists examined the CXR and provided a score.
-Radiologists were blinded to patient characteristics, except for the fact that all participants worked on the construction industry.
+Radiologists were blinded to patient characteristics, except for the fact that all participants worked in the construction industry.
 The median score was used for analysis.

 Predictors